-Papers of any category should be presented in rtf and pdf formats.
+Papers of any category should be presented in docx and pdf formats.
 Final version of the paper should be in strict conformance with the template given in template.

 Categories of admissible contributions: